OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-monitor-esp32.md

 > SKU: OXRS-SHA-STATEMONITOR-ESP32-FW

 ## Introduction
-A binary state monitor for DIY home automation projects.
+A state monitor for DIY home automation projects.

-This system uses UTP cable (typically Cat-5e because it's cheap) to connect binary sensors to a central controller.
-The sensors can be buttons or switches mounted in wall plates for lighting control, reed sensors attached to doors or windows, PIR sensors for motion detection, or anything else that reports a binary state.
+This system uses UTP cable (typically Cat-5e because it's cheap) to connect sensors to a central controller.
+The sensors can be buttons or switches mounted in wall plates for lighting control, reed sensors attached to doors or windows, PIR sensors for motion detection, or anything else that reports a digital state.

-It also supports rotary encoders (using 2 data lines) to allow up/down control for media player volume, light dimming, etc.
+It also supports rotary encoders (using 2 data lines) to allow up/down control for media player volume, light dimming, etc. And security sensors with end-of-line (EOL) resistance detection (using 4 data lines).

 ---